 Causes of Data Loss in Schools

-Data can be deleted or corrupted by many different causes including:
+Data can be deleted or corrupted deliberately or inadvertently by many different causes including:

 - User error (accidental deletion or overwriting existing data – particularly in collaborative environments)